jeremiah-c-leary/vhdl-style-guide/docs/generate_rules.rst

 This rule checks the identifiers for all declarations are aligned in the generate declarative part in for generate statements.

-Refer to the section `Configuring Identifier Alignment Rules <configuring.html#configuring-identifier-alignment-rules>`_ for information on changing the configurations.
+Refer to `Configuring Identifier Alignment Rules <configuring_identifier_alignment_rules.html>`_ for information on changing the configurations.

 **Violation**